Call for Research and Outreach Proposals

 Methods – Succinctly outline the specific activities that will accomplish the research/outreach objective(s), i.e., the proposed methods for data collection and analysis.
 Collaboration or partnering with other agencies or organizations is encouraged.

-Deliverables – A mid-progress status report (due December 2020) and a fiscal year final report (due June 2020) are required; simply state that they will be provided.
+Deliverables – A mid-progress status report (due December 2021) and a fiscal year final report (due June 2022) are required.
 The status report will indicate progress toward the objectives and include any preliminary results.
 The final report should include analysis of results, discussion, and recommendations as appropriate.
-Present research project at the FWC Research Symposium on March 2021 (Orlando, FL).
+Present research project at the FWC Research Symposium on March 2023 (virtual or central FL).
 Notation of presentations made and reprints of published results from funded projects are encouraged.

 Timeline – Provide a brief timeframe for the proposed work.
 Keep in mind that Section-funded projects are intended to be short-term (1 to 3 years).
 If the proposed tasks cover more than one state fiscal year (July 1-June 30), group them by year.
 Also, consider the actual activity time may be shortened within a given year due to the time necessary for establishing a formal contract or contract task assignment.

 Budget – Budget form.
 Briefly summarize a proposed budget in terms of time-frame.
 Section funds available for these projects vary from year to year and can be committed only on a yearly basis; thus, projects are evaluated annually for new and continued funding.
 For proposals spanning more than one state fiscal year, group the costs by year.
 The Section does not fund capital outlay expenses (computers, vehicles, etc.), tuition fees, or faculty salaries; university administrative overhead is limited to 10%.
 Keep in mind that the Section has limited funds; cost sharing is encouraged, please list outside contributions.
 A typical maximum funding for a year of university-research ranges from $20,000 to $50,000.
 The FWC Invasive Plant Management Section now requires that your proposal has a completed FWC Budget Form.
 Failure to complete will prevent your proposal from being considered for FWC funding.